Ansible Essentials: Overview and Usage

 Inventory File:

 The inventory file in Ansible contains information about the hosts you want to manage.
-By default, Ansible looks for the inventory file at /etc/ansible/hosts
+By default, Ansible looks for the inventory file at /etc/ansible/hosts, but you can specify a different inventory file using the -i option.

 Here's an example of what an inventory file might look like: